Episode 4: The Library as Infinite Space, Part I

 6. Cogman, Genevieve.
 The Invisible Library (The Invisible Library Book 1).
 Ace, 2016.

-7. Cogman, Genevieve.
-The Invisible Library (The Invisible Library Book 1).
+7. Cogman, Invisible Library

-8. Cogman, Genevieve.
-The Invisible Library (The Invisible Library Book 1).
+8. Cogman, Invisible Library

 9. Cogman, Genevieve.
 The Burning Page (The Invisible Library Book 3).
 Ace, 2017.